installing a tiny wood stove to live off grid

 The cost of this exact shed flue kit with the additional black powder coating is £585.

-Small stoves are the best choice for small spaces such as sheds.
+Small stoves are the best choice for small spaces such as sheds, or off-grid living spaces.
 If you install a stove that is too large then you will never be able to run it properly and you will quickly soot up the flue.
 Choose a small stove that has a small footprint to maximise the small space you have.
 You may want to consider having an additional back boiler for supplying hot water or to run a small radiator if your shed has been partitioned and has separate internal areas.

 The Hobbit stove with stand is what we suggest is the best ‘shed stove’ to install and will heat a 20′ x 10′ shed no problem.